backupbrew/switchbrew/Display services.md

 ## SetDisplayEnabled

-Takes an input u32 boolean, and an u64(DisplayId?).
+Takes an input u32 boolean, and an u64 DisplayId.

 ## GetDisplayResolution